elenapons/EPonsCV/CV.md

  **January 2015 - December 2020**
 Digital Content Curator
 Catalan Musical Heritage Portal
-- Responsible for the coordination of the team and the curation of the digital content–see http://www.musicalheritage.cat/
+- Responsible for the coordination of the team and the curation of the digital content.
-- Responsible for the translation of content into English.
-- Responsible for creating files for over 100 Catalan composers including short biographies.
+- Responsible for writing over 100 short biographies.
-- Provide links to related open access content in relation to sheet music, recorded music and relevant bibliography.
+- Provide links to related open-access content in relation to sheet music, recorded music and relevant bibliography.

 **November 2018 - January 2020**
 Lecturer (Cover)